 I love fall soups that are hearty, colorful and full of warm spices that just make me want to get cozy with a good book.
+Add in some pumpkin and butternut squash and I am just in LOVE!
 What makes me even happier is a soup that is so good but also nutritious and full of vegetables and spices that will boost your immune system and keep you feeling great all season long.
 This recipe is it!
 Full of good for you veggies, the most delicious combination of spices and so creamy you won’t believe it is dairy free.

 I started with some super basic ingredients that include seasonal pumpkin and butternut squash, some aromatic veggies, warm spices and vegetable stock.